Automattic/wp-calypso/docs/our-approach-to-data.md

 ### First Era: Emitter Objects (June 2014 - April 2015)

 Our original approach to managing data took an object-oriented approach, wherein an instance of the store would inherit the [`EventEmitter` interface](https://nodejs.org/api/events.html#events_class_eventemitter).
 Typically, a single instance of each object store was shared across the entire application.
 The instance was responsible for storing data, but included conveniences to automatically fetch data upon the first request.
-Used in combination with the [`data-observe` mixin](../client/lib/mixins/data-observe), a developer could monitor an instance of the store passed as a prop to a React component to automatically re-render its contents if the store emitted a `change` event.
+Used in combination with a `data-observe` mixin, a developer could monitor an instance of the store passed as a prop to a React component to automatically re-render its contents if the store emitted a `change` event.

 **Identifying characteristics:**